andreyorst/fnl-http/doc/src/com/gitlab/andreyorst/fnl-http/json.md

 ```

 Accepts `data`, which can be either a `Reader` that supports `peek`,
-and `read` methods or a string.
-Parses the contents to a Lua table.
+and `read` methods, a string, or a file handle.
+Parses the first
+logical JSON value to a Lua value.

 ## `encode`
 Function signature: